stfc/SCD-OpenStack-Utils/README.md

 ## terraform_provisioning

-A terraform script to create a private network on openstack along with a router and a subnet [More Here](terraform_provisioning/)
+One terraform script to create a private network on openstack along with a router and a subnet and one to deploy a load balancing application.
+[More Here](terraform_provisioning/)

 ## word_cloud_generator